“I think my child or teenager has ADHD”

 As part of the evaluation, we also consider the potential of other commonly presenting concerns, such as anxiety, depression, and/or potential learning issues that may contribute to behaviors and symptoms that appear quite similar to ADHD.

 It is important to ensure an accurate diagnosis as the treatment approaches for ADHD are different than other diagnoses.
-For example, a child who experiences considerable anxiety related to school usually exhibits difficulty with attention, concentration, completing academic tasks, listening to directions and staying in their seat that is similar to a children with ADHD.
-However, if a child with anxiety is prescribed a stimulant medication, their experience of anxiety may be exacerbated.
+For example, a child who experiences considerable anxiety related to school often exhibits difficulty with attention, concentration, completing academic tasks, listening to directions and staying in their seat in ways that look similar to a child with ADHD.
+However, if a child exhibits those behaviors and symptoms due to underlying anxiety and is prescribed a stimulant medication, their experience of anxiety may be exacerbated.

 At Attention, Behavior and Cognition, we use an evidence-based, best practice approach to evaluate ADHD that includes: